Authorities search for possible arsonist after 4 consecutive fires in the Inland Empire

 Investigators in the Inland Empire are looking for a possible serial arsonist after they responded to four suspicious fires within a few blocks of each other this weekend.

-Investigators searched inside a vacant building where someone broke in and set the building on fire twice in one night.

-Dr. Sanjay Patel said his heart sank when he saw what was left of his sign outside his dental office.
+The fires included one at a San Bernardino dental office.
+Dr. Sanjay Patel said his heart sank when he saw what was left of his sign outside his office.

 "To see it destroyed in such a short time span that's really heartbreaking it really is,” Dr. Patel said.